Thursday, November 10, 2011

 Arm Formulae from Alignment Nulls

 With the various computer based ways of calculating alignments, it is easy to try out different dimensions and see how they affect the geometry.
-So, if you wish to have less distortion at one particular point which doesn't correspond to one of the established alignment weightings, instead of rewriting the Lofgren equations, you can just play around with the Vinyl Engine spreadsheets, and adjust the input parameters until you get the result you want.
+So, if you wish to have less distortion at one particular point which doesn't correspond to one of the established alignment weightings, you can just play around with the Vinyl Engine spreadsheets, instead of re-calculating the Lofgren equations, and adjust the input parameters until you get the result you want.

-So, for a null based geometry, given the two nulls (N1 & N2), that is, the radii at which tracking error is zero:
+So, working back from the nulls (for a null based approach rather than from arm parameters), given the two nulls (N1 & N2), that is, the radii at which tracking error (and distortion) is zero:

 Linear offset (Lo) equals the mean of the sum of the nulls